LPerlaza/Assembly2Gene/README.md

 # From Assemblies to genes

-Detect genes in an assembly, and get their detailed alignments and description using fromAssembly2gene. fromAssembly2gene is a perl program that used several available programs and R packages to identify genes of your interests in an assembled genome and outputs a descriptive table, the alignment of your gene against the gene in the assembly and the predicted peptide.
+Detect genes in an assembly, and get their alignments and description using fromAssembly2gene. fromAssembly2gene is a perl script run in command line that uses several available programs and R packages to identify genes of your interests in an assembled genome and outputs a descriptive table, the alignment of your gene against the gene in the assembly and the predicted peptide.
 It runs several steps:

 1. Predicts genes using prodigal https://github.com/hyattpd/Prodigal